 Go behind the scenes with the storied Minnesota Gopher men's hockey team in GopherSports.com's exclusive three-part web series, Pride On Ice!

-The Grand Forks, N.D., native has taken naturally to the college coaching profession.
-Potulny serves as guiding voice during practice and games, but is also a relatable presence on the recruiting trail.
+The Grand Forks, N.D., native has taken naturally to the college coaching profession after serving as a three-year captain for the Gophers program as a player.
+Potulny, who works primarily with the Minnesota forwards, serves as guiding voice during practice and games but is also a relatable presence on the recruiting trail.

-He has worked as a clinician at coach Lucia's model camp and has coached at the under-17 select festival in Rochester, N.Y.
+The Gophers assistant coach also runs Potulny Camps each year with a focus on skill instruction and fun for youth hockey players.
+During his coaching career, Potulny has worked as a clinician at coach Lucia's model camp and has coached at the Under-17 Select Festival in Rochester, N.Y.

 Potulny was selected in the fifth round, 157th overall, in the 2000 NHL Entry Draft by Ottawa.
-He played two seasons in the United States Hockey League with the Lincoln Stars and helped his squad claim an Anderson Cup regular season championship as the team's MVP in 1999-2000.
+He played two seasons in the USHL with the Lincoln Stars and helped his squad claim an Anderson Cup regular season championship as the team's MVP in 1999-2000.

 Potulny and his wife, Melissa, have three children.